thindil/vim-ada/README.md

 ### Additional steps

-To enable all options, you have been need to install:
+To enable all options, you have been needing to install:

 * Universal Ctags from https://ctags.io for generating *tags* files needed for Vim auto-completion.